The BR program rewards businesses that have a good claims history with discounts up to 15% on their basic vehicle

 - The $50,000 cap is reviewed regularly in relation to the rate of inflation and will grow over time as claims costs increase.

 Capped claim example:

 Pro-rated discounts or surcharges:

 - Starting with the May 1, 2016 assessments, we pro-rate the customer’s BR discount or surcharge based on the number of years you have vehicles registered in the 5-year assessment period.
 Only businesses that have vehicles registered for the full 5-year assessment period will be eligible to receive the full BR discount or surcharge.
 This change makes you earn your maximum discount over time plus protects you from the maximum surcharge if you have only 1 or 2 bad years.

 Pro-rated discount/surcharge examples:

 - Customer B - In this example, a 206.9% loss ratio equates to a 25% surcharge on the new scale, however, because customer B has only been in BR for 4 years, it would be pro-rated to a 20% surcharge.

 International Registration Plan (BR-IRP) customers:

 Potential future changes:

 - Over time, SGI would like to grow the maximum discount to 25% to fully balance the BR scale.
-This change, however, may require an increase to the base rate, so it will be examined with the next Auto Fund Rate program and has no specific date.
+Increasing the discounts, however, may require an increase to the base rate, so it will be examined with future Auto Fund Rate programs and has no specific date.